Skip to content

 For a start, outreach means a lot of different things to different SEOs and agencies.
 You really need to find an outreach service that matches your philosophy in terms of link quality.
 And maintains that quality throughout the relationship.

 Outreach services vary massively.
 But an overriding issue with many services is link quality.
-They tend to use DA as a metric, which is fine as one of many metrics, but often it’s not supported with RD, Backlink profile, traffic, social media activity.
+They tend to use DA as a metric, which is fine as one of many metrics, but often it’s not supported with RD, backlink profile, traffic, social media activity.

 It’s often just DA and niche relevant.